LiDMaS: Architecture-Level Modeling of Fault-Tolerant Magic-State Injection in GKP Photonic Qubits: Abstract

 \section{Abstract}

-Fault-tolerant quantum computation in photonic architectures relies critically on the efficient preparation of high-fidelity logical magic states under realistic constraints on finite squeezing and photon loss.
-In this work, we investigate logical $T$-gate magic-state preparation in GKP-encoded photonic qubits using a repeat-until-success (RUS) injection protocol combined with outer surface-code protection.
-We adopt an architecture-level modeling framework based on a custom lightweight density-matrix simulator implemented using standard numerical linear algebra, in which finite squeezing is mapped to effective logical dephasing, depolarizing noise is included at the logical level, and photon loss is treated as a heralded erasure process.
-This approach deliberately avoids explicit continuous-variable wavefunction simulation, hardware-specific photonic models, and quantum software frameworks such as PennyLane, enabling transparent and computationally efficient exploration of architectural trade-offs.
-We systematically explore squeezing values from $8$ to $16$~dB, baseline loss probabilities in the range $0.01$–$0.03$, and surface-code distances $d=1,3,5,$ and $7$.
-Across this parameter space, we evaluate RUS success probability, average injection overhead, and logical magic-state fidelity.
-We find that the RUS protocol achieves success probabilities exceeding $0.94$ across all studied regimes, with an average overhead of approximately $1.15$–$1.20$ rounds per successful injection.
-After outer-code protection, logical magic-state fidelities reach $F_{\mathrm{log}} \approx 0.77$–$0.80$, exhibiting weak sensitivity to moderate photon loss but a strong monotonic dependence on squeezing.
-Sensitivity analysis confirms that finite squeezing is the dominant continuous error source, while loss primarily affects heralded failure rates rather than logical quality.
-Phase-boundary diagrams further identify the minimum squeezing required to simultaneously satisfy success-probability thresholds ($\geq 0.95$) and logical-fidelity targets ($\geq 0.79$) as a function of code distance.
-These results provide quantitative design guidelines for scalable, fault-tolerant photonic quantum architectures.
+Fault-tolerant quantum computation in photonic architectures requires efficient preparation of high-fidelity logical magic states under realistic constraints of finite squeezing and photon loss.
+We present LiDMaS (Lightweight Density-Matrix Simulator), an architecture-level study of logical $T$-gate magic-state preparation in Gottesman--Kitaev--Preskill (GKP)-encoded photonic qubits using a repeat-until-success (RUS) injection protocol combined with outer surface-code protection.
+A density-matrix simulator based on standard numerical linear algebra is employed, mapping finite squeezing to effective logical dephasing, incorporating logical depolarizing noise, and treating photon loss as a heralded erasure process.
+Parameter sweeps are performed over squeezing values from $8$ to $16$~dB, baseline loss probabilities between $0.005$ and $0.03$, and surface-code distances $d=1,3,5,$ and $7$.
+Across this regime, RUS success probabilities range from about $0.90$ to $0.99$, with average injection overhead between $1.15$ and $1.21$ rounds per successful attempt.
+After outer-code protection, logical fidelities reach $F_{\mathrm{log}} \approx 0.765\text{--}0.796$, exhibiting weak sensitivity to moderate photon loss but strong monotonic dependence on squeezing.
+Sensitivity analysis identifies finite squeezing as the dominant continuous error source, while loss primarily impacts heralded failure rates.
+Phase-boundary diagrams determine minimum squeezing requirements to achieve success probability $\ge 0.95$ and logical fidelity $\ge 0.79$ as a function of code distance, providing quantitative design guidance for scalable photonic fault-tolerant architectures.